 Entry Plaza … $2 Million

 For 50 years, the Garden has existed without any real sense of arrival.
 The Entry Plaza will entice Washington Park visitors with a remarkable series of cascading lotus ponds and an ethereal Tanabe Welcome Center.
-Here, visitors will begin to see the interplay of Japanese design and native plant materials as the hillside ascends and begin their personal journey to the Garden via the antique fate and hillside pedestrian path or accessible shuttle.
+Here, visitors will begin to see the interplay of Japanese design and native plant materials as the hillside ascends and begin their personal journey to the Garden via the antique gate and hillside pedestrian path or accessible shuttle.

 Garden Gift Shop … $1 Million

 Previously, the Garden Gift Shop occupied 168 sq. ft. in the Garden while generating over $1,000,000 each year, which was an important source of financial support for the Garden.
 Now moved into its beautiful new space in the Cultural Village, the elegant Gift Shop offers a greatly expanded range of Japanese arts and crafts and educational materials.

 Opportunities from $500k-$1 Million

 Arrival Plaza … $750,000

 Visitors who choose the Shuttle Bus to ascend the hillside will arrive in this plaza.
 The massive Zagunis Castle Wall rises up underneath lush native forest on one side.
 On the other side, the welcoming architecture of the Jordan Schnitzer Japanese Arts Learning Center and Garden House frame the approach to the Cultural Village and Garden’s entrance.
 The Fukuta Concierge office alongside the Garden House is open to answer questions.
 Once visitors have completed their visit, benches under protective eaves provide a resting place while they briefly wait for the Shuttle Bus to return them to the Entry Plaza.

 Opportunities under $500k

 Garden House Workshop … $400,000

 This space will accommodate smaller garden workshops for 10-15 students or can be used as a contiguous space with the Lemelson Studio for larger workshops or outdoor exhibitions.

 Gardeners’ Office Suite … $250,000